sandra-liedtke/ti_scraper/README.md

  - The sending mail address, which is also used to authenticate at the SMTP-Server, is given in `senderMailAddress`.
 Recommendation is to create a completely new mail account just for this purpose instead of using an existing address which is also used elsewhere
      - HINT: The password for the mail account is entered on the command line and should **never** be stored in the code or the configuration
  - In `mailSubject` can be the subject of the mail defined and in `placeholder` a text that will be contained in the mail body if there are no articles.
 The `placeholder` text is also written to the result file if there are no articles
  - articles_config and keywords_config have additionally an option to archive records containing specific keywords and to write them into a designated archiving file, which will not be considered by the delete function.
 In `archiveRecords` can be defined if there are records to be archived, an archival folder can be set and in `archivedData` can be specified for which records the archival should happen.
-This can be used for example to track specific malware
+This can be used for example to track specific malware.
+Instead of creating textfiles archiving can also happen in Palo Alto Cortex® XSOAR.
+Details regarding the setup can be found in the file *PaloAlto Cortex XSOAR Integration (en)*

 ### System Requirements

  - The scripts have been tested on Windows and Linux